demiaowu/r-googletest/README.md

 ## Quickstart

-First, using `$ git clone git@github.com:demiaowu/vimstar.git` clone the code.
-Then, import it to your editors.
-Much more detail about gtest's usage and implementations can be get from References.But some terms shoud be wise to know beforehand, which is as follows:
+First, using `$ git clone git@github.com:demiaowu/vimstar.git` clone the codes, Then, import it to your editors.
+Much more detail about gtest's usages and implementations can be get from References.But some terms shoud be wise to know beforehand, which is as follows:

 &emsp;&emsp;`单元测试`（UnitTest类)

 &emsp;&emsp;`测试用例`（TestCase类）